 What Should A Baby Wear To Sleep?

-- Prefer layers: Consider dressing your baby in layers of comfortable clothing than one thick pajama.
+- Prefer layers: Consider dressing your baby in layers of comfortable clothing rather than one thick pajama.
 It is advisable to add or reduce the layers as the ambient temperature changes.

 - Avoid beanies or headgear: Babies can overheat pretty quickly when they sleep wearing beanies or headgear.
 It can also be a suffocation hazard.
 Therefore, keep their head and face uncovered when sleeping.

-- Avoid loose clothes around the neck: Never put the baby to sleep in clothes that are loose around the neck as these can cause choking or suffocation.
+- Avoid loose clothes around the neck: Never put the baby to sleep in nightgows that are loose around the neck as these can cause choking or suffocation.
 A one-piece with built-in feet is a good option.

 - Opt for a safe sleeping bag: An appropriately sized sleeping bag is an ideal choice to keep your baby’s head and face uncovered while sleeping.
 These bags can help avoid overheating, rolling on the stomach, and hanging of legs outside of the cot.
 You could also choose sleep sacks that are without a hood and are fitted around the neck; these facilitate arm movement and do not allow the baby to slip inside.
 Depending on the TOG (thermal overall grade), you may choose a sleeping bag for different temperatures.